akshaysravindran/akshaysravindran.github.io/_pages/about.md

 ## What are my values and hobbies

 Outside of research,  I value teaching and mentoring significantly and I find satisfaction the most when I get to help someone advance their career and dreams.
 I feel very blessed and happy to be in a profession that provides incentives for lifelong learning and offers great flexibility to pursue things that spark your curiosity and interest.
-Outside of work, I love to travel, spend quality time in nature, meditate, play and watch soccer (huge arsenal fan since 2006), do yoga, go for walks/biking and most importantly I am a huge foodie!
-I love to engage in conversations and activities related to spirituality, interoception for health, developing a growth mindset, and overcoming failures/challenges.
-I am an agnostic person with a bias towards athiestic thought process but as with my general perspective on topics, I am open to be convinced otherwise.
+Outside of work, I love to travel, spend quality time in nature, meditate, play and watch soccer (huge arsenal fan since 2006), do yoga, go for casual walks/biking and most importantly I am a huge foodie!
+I love to engage in conversations and activities related to spirituality, interoception for health and wellbeing, developing a growth mindset, and overcoming failures/challenges.
+I am an agnostic person with a slight bias towards athiestic line of thoughts but as with my general perspective on topics, I am open to be convinced otherwise.

 <br/><img src='/images/ASR1.jpg'>